Our vets.

 - Residency, Small Animal Surgery, Texas A&M University, College Station

-- Internship, Small Animal Medicine & Surgery, The Ohio State University, Columbus
+- Internship, Small Animal Medicine & Surgery, Ohio State University, Columbus

 - Doctor of Veterinary Medicine, Texas A&M University, College Station